DavidPalTech/MyWebsite/index.md

 What is actually crucial is to <b>get right what most businesses get wrong</b>: Aligning the technological resources with the business goals and strategy.

-Applying technological solutions to improve business processes and make information clearer and more manageable, increases the chances of growth and <b>makes the process of decision-making easier</b>.
+Applying technological solutions to improve business processes and make information clearer and more manageable, increases the chances of growth and <b>makes decision-making easier</b>.

-I worked on different types of projects building software products that impact in business performance.
+I worked on different types of projects building software products that impact on business performance.
 Let's see what kind of solution <b>[fits the best for you](services)</b>.

 <!-- I’m a connector—between business and technology, product and market, company and customer.
 My work is to align and focus these relationships on common goals and exceptional outcomes.